 Yet burnout arises not because of an employees’ actions or inactions but because of the situation they find themselves in.

-There four key workplace factors most responsible for burnout.
+The 4 key workplace factors most responsible for burnout

 Workload or having too much to do is the chief culprit.
 However, a lack of autonomy, little or no recognition and a toxic workplace culture can all play a part, too.